 Taking the next step

 Sexual difficulties are common, treatable, and nothing to be ashamed of.
-Whether your problem is mainly physical, mainly psychological, or — as is often the case — a mixture of both, there are effective approaches available.
+Whether your problem is mainly physical, mainly psychological, or — as is often the case — a mixture of both, effective approaches are available.

-If you're experiencing sexual difficulties and want comprehensive assessment, I'm here to help.
-I'll investigate physical factors thoroughly and, where appropriate, connect you with psychological support too.
-The goal is for you to achieve satisfying sexual function — whatever that looks like for you.
+If you're experiencing sexual difficulties and want a comprehensive assessment, I'm here to help.
+I'll investigate physical factors thoroughly and, where appropriate, connect you with psychological support.
+The goal is satisfying sexual function — whatever that looks like for you.